 “How Has Winston Churchill Become a Central Figure in the British Black Lives Matter Debate?” —Alex Hudson, Newsweek, 17 June 2020.

-Churchill was manifestly not “a man of his time,” and you incorrectly represent his racial attitudes.
-From his twenties to his eighties, his views on the rights of native peoples marked him as a dangerous radical in the establishment of the day.
+Since Churchill was manifestly not “a man of his time,” you incorrectly represent his racial attitudes.
+From his twenties to his eighties, his views on the rights of native peoples marked him as a dangerous radical to the establishment of the day.
 Most of his alleged slurs of Indians, for example, are hearsay from Leopold Amery, who crammed more racist epithets into one of his personal diaries than Churchill ever imagined.
 Churchill meanwhile praised “the unsurpassed bravery” of 2.5 million “Indian soldiers and officers, both Moslem and Hindu [and] the response of the Indian peoples, no less than the conduct of their soldiers,” in World War II. —Richard M. Langworth

 * * *

 “The Churchill factor: Boris Johnson would rather everyone talked about Winston.” —Otto English, Politico, 15 June 2020.